Train-In-Blocks-Ltd/Landing/content/blog/ten-tips-every-pt-should-know.md

 Successful personal trainers should be so much more than simply someone who shapes your body.
 They have the potential to shape and transform lives too!
 They build confidence and self esteem, and embody the mantra that the sky's the limit with dedication and hard work.
 Bear this in mind when working closely with your clients and consider it's not only WHAT you do, but how you do it.
 Work on finding out exactly why they want to work with you and use this to encourage and motivate.

 Set milestones, help them achieve their goals, communicate the whole way through and rejoice every time that they hit their mark.
-Communication = motivation and you can also consider getting your clients friends on board too - perhaps set up group sessions with their family and expand to a wider support circle.
+Communication = motivation and you can also consider getting your clients' friends on board too - perhaps set up group sessions with their family and expand to a wider support circle.

 <markdown-image src="running-group.jpeg" alt="running-group"></markdown-image>